chipkin/BACnetSecureConnectExampleCPP/README.md

 A basic [BACnet Secure Connect](https://www.bacnetinternational.org/page/secureconnect) (BACnetCS) server example written in C++ using the [CAS BACnet Stack](https://store.chipkin.com/services/stacks/bacnet-stack).

+If you are looking for a free open source java implmeation of BACnet/SC I suggest looking at the [BACnet/SC Reference Stack](https://sourceforge.net/projects/bacnet-sc-reference-stack/)

 ## Releases

 Build versions of this example can be downloaded from the releases page: